-- Uniqueness: the product is distinguishable and has something no one else has. - Satisfaction: how do you feel after using the product? - Professionalism: does the product have the appropriate flair of professionalism and feel fit for purpose? - Attractiveness: are all types of aspects of the product appealing to eyes and other senses? - Curiosity: will users get interested and try out what they can do with the product? - Entrancement: do users get hooked, have fun, in a flow, and fully engaged when using the product? - Hype: should the product use the latest and greatest technologies/ideas? - Expectancy: the product exceeds expectations and meets the needs you didn't know you had. - Attitude: do the product and its information have the right attitude and speak to you with the right language and style? - Directness: are (first) impressions impressive?

-- Story: are there compelling stories about the product's inception, construction or usage?
+- Satisfaction: how does it feel after using the product? - Professionalism: does the product have the appropriate flair of professionalism and feel fit for purpose? - Attractiveness: are all types of aspects of the product "good-looking"? - Curiosity: will users get interested and try out what they can do with the product? - Entrancement: do users get hooked, have fun, in a flow, and fully engaged when using the product? - Hype: does the product use too much or too little of the latest and greatest technologies/ideas? - Expectancy: the product exceeds expectations and meets the needs you didn't know you had. - Attitude: do the product and its information have the right attitude and speak to you with the right language and style? - Directness: are (first) impressions impressive? - Story: are there compelling stories about the product's inception, construction or usage?